berkes/web-wallet/docs/OID4VCI.md

 The OpenID4VCI issuer is used in issuer type applications, where an organization is issuing the credential(s).

-We support 3 levels of integration.
-From more higher level in the agent exposing REST APIs, where things like key management are integrated into a
+We support 3 levels of integration, ranging from higher-level integration in the agent exposing REST APIs, where aspects like key management are integrated into a
-Veramo or Sphereon agent, to a standalone REST API, where you will have to integrate the key management yourself, to low level functionality to issue credentials using issuer methods.
+Veramo or Sphereon agent, to a standalone REST API, where you will have to integrate the key management yourself, to low level functionality to issue credentials using issuer-specific methods.

 # REST APIs